 26.4.2 INTEREST RATE RISK

-The Group is exposed to interest rate risk on its borrowings arising from movements in the Bank's Lending Base Rate.
-Part of this interest rate risk exposure is hedged through the use of interest rate swaps.
+The Group is exposed to interest rate risk on its borrowings arising from movements in the Bank's 3-month euribor rate.
+Part of this interest rate risk exposure is hedged through the use of an interest rate swap.